-The intentions were bold.
-And an equally-bold approach was necessary to realise them.
+The intentions were bold, so an equally bold approach was necessary to realise them.

 Enter TINKER TAYLOR.

-To most effectively immerse the viewer we utilised the state-of-the-art ‘time slice’ technique.
-Using motion control, precise art direction and seamless CGI the films created the impression of a moment frozen in time: a moment which the viewer could explore and evaluate, bringing the nature of policing to the screen in an uncompromising and unforgettable manner.
+To most effectively immerse the viewer, we utilised the state-of-the-art ‘time slice’ technique.
+Using motion control, precise art direction and seamless CGI, the films create the impression of a moment frozen in time: a moment that the viewer could explore and evaluate, bringing the nature of policing to the screen in an uncompromising and unforgettable manner.

 “These films are outstanding and of an exceptionally high quality.
 They are at the top end of the artistic spectrum and you should be rightfully proud of this project.
 Very well done!”

-Our films aired on 515 cinema screens across England and Wales for more than 6 months, and were seen by over 1 million people.
+aired our films on 515 cinema screens across England and Wales for more than six months, and they were seen by over 1 million people;

-The ‘Believe in Blue’ website has seen over 100 real-life stories added from members of the public, showing their appreciation and support for the police.
+seen over 100 real-life stories added to the ‘Believe in Blue’ website by members of the public, showing their appreciation and support for the police;

-A ‘Thunderclap’ was supported by over 2000 members of the public, amplifying the campaign’s message and reaching a total of 1.4 million people.
+and realised support for a ‘Thunderclap’ from over 2,000 members of the public, amplifying the campaign’s message and reaching a total of 1.4 million people.